StatisKit/StatisKit/doc/user/install_it.rst

 If you have a:

-* 32-bit Windows OS, download the following `script <https://github.com/StatisKit/StatisKit/raw/master/doc/win/32/user_install.exe>`_.
+* 32-bit Windows OS, download the following `installer <https://github.com/StatisKit/StatisKit/raw/master/doc/win/32/user_install.exe>`_.

-* 64-bit Windows OS, download the following `script <https://github.com/StatisKit/StatisKit/raw/master/doc/win/64/user_install.exe>`_.
+* 64-bit Windows OS, download the following `installer <https://github.com/StatisKit/StatisKit/raw/master/doc/win/64/user_install.exe>`_.

-Then, open a shell in the directory where the script was downloaded and type
+Then, open a shell in the directory where the installer was downloaded and type

 .. code-block:: batch